 - A computer with an Internet connection at your meeting place.

 - A webcam with a microphone (available at any office supply or electronics store for as little as $40).
 It should take no more than 5-10 minutes to get this hooked up.
-Some computers come with a built-in webcam, especially Mac notebooks.
+Most laptops come with a built-in webcam.

 - Install Skype on your computer (it's free) and set up an account.
-If you prefer, we can also use the video chat feature in gmail.
-It's also free, and you'd just need to set up a Google account, and download this plugin.
+If you prefer, we can also use the video chat feature in gmail or Google Hangouts.
+It's also free--you just need a Google account.

 - A projector so that you can project the video image on a screen for the whole group to see.
 This is not entirely necessary, but if you have a large group, it might be awkward for everyone to gather around the computer screen.